wurunduk/crashday-trk-blender-io/README.md

 You can enable export-log which is created in the same folder as the exported file and contains export log as well as meshes list, used in .cca files.
 This info is also logged in Blender's console.
 You can find the export option in File->Export->Crashday Track (.trk) After selecting a .trk to export, in the same directory a content folder will be made with .p3d and .trk files.
-You can find .trk settings in Blender's scene properties under "CDRE - Track" After export you will se the map divided into tiles and you can look for any mistakes and export problems. ctrl+z will revert the tiling and you can update the map after that.
+You can find .trk settings in Blender's scene properties under "Crashday - Track" After export you will se the map divided into tiles and you can look for any mistakes and export problems. ctrl+z will revert the tiling and you can update the map after that.
 ## Moddeling guidelines
 General CD moddeling guidelines apply.